dmperandres/StippleShop/README.md

 ### Installation of the requirements under Linux
 * update your environment: `sudo apt update ; sudo apt upgrade`
-* install the compiler and other complementary tools, cmake, the cmake GUI, wget, Git: `sudo apt install build-essential cmake cmake-qt-gui wget git`
+* install the compiler and other complementary tools: `sudo apt install build-essential libxcb-cursor0 cmake cmake-qt-gui wget git`
 * create a folder to place all the necessary code and libraries and change to that folder: `cd ~ ; mkdir code ; cd code`
 * now we get and compile [OpenCV](https://opencv.org/)
   * download the sources: `wget https://github.com/opencv/opencv/archive/4.9.0.zip`